 And God send the master a good harvest

-It was still practiced during the late 19th century in parts of Herefordshire such as in the Golden Valley under the shadow of the Black Mountain.
-A libation of cider and cake was also taken to the orchards at Peterchurch.
+This was still practiced during the late 19th century in parts of Herefordshire like the Golden Valley under the shadow of the Black Mountain.
+A libation of cider and cake was taken to the orchards at Peterchurch for the the fruit trees.
 This all sounds like a spring wassail, an opportunity to gather together and to appeal for a good and fruitful harvest

 Good Friday Bread

 Bread baked on Good Friday was marked with a cross and kept as medicine for ‘dumb animals and Christians’.
 It was believed bread baked this day would never go mouldy & was sometimes hung in the house as a protective talisman.

 Good Friday, once known as ‘God’s Friday‘, was considered so holy that the devil would not put in an appearance that day so the bread was sacred.

 In Bredwardine & Much Marcle little loaves were baked, ground to powder and mixed with hot water to be used as a remedy.